hassanrizwan247/n8n-ai-lead-qualification-crm-automation/README.md

 The workflow automatically qualifies inbound leads, filters out invalid or scam entries, generates AI-powered follow-up emails, and updates a Google Sheets–based CRM — all with proper validation and error handling.

-This is not a demo or toy workflow.
+This is not a demo or toy orkflow.
 It mirrors how agencies and sales teams automate lead handling in production.

 ---